As Twitter turns 5, it delivers 350 billion tweets per day

 The usage metrics released by Twitter contrast with the ones that Google CEO Larry Page provided about the company’s new Google+ social networking site on Thursday.

-Speaking during his company’s second-quarter earnings call, Page said that, although Google+ is still in a limited trial phase and available only by invitation, about 10 million people have signed up for the site.
+company’s second-quarter earnings call, Page said that, although Google+ is still in a limited trial phase and available only by invitation, about 10 million people have signed up for the site.
 They share about 1 billion items every day.

 “Delivering 350 billion Tweets a day is a terribly fun engineering challenge.
 But, it doesn’t capture how passionate our users are,” the post by Twitter’s Engineering team reads.